 – Trigger actions based on ticket events with automation, such as Freshdesk’s Observer.
 If a customer indicates their unhappiness in your satisfaction survey, most helpdesks will allow you to send a notification to the supervisor.

 – Save a series of tasks as a scenario to be quickly executed in a click.
 A logistics problem pops in?
 A click of a button can tag it as a logistics issue, assign it to the Delivery team and mark its ticket status as ‘Delivery Issues’.

 And this is just the tip of the iceberg!
-Setting up automations will free agents from mundane tasks and help them focus on what really matters: customer happiness.
+Setting up automation will free agents from mundane tasks and help them focus on what really matters: customer happiness.

-Apart from automations, there’s a ton of other things that a good helpdesk software can do.
+Apart from automation, there’s a ton of other things that a good helpdesk application can do.

 – Get timely feedback from your customers and learn how your service or website experience has been.
 This is necessary to find out what worked, what didn’t, and how to prevent bad experiences from occurring again.

 – Deflect tickets using chatbots.
-With Freddy, our chatbot, we saw 15% tickets being deflected and with continued use this number is only expected to increase.
+With Freddy, our chatbot, we saw 15% of tickets being deflected and with continued use, this number is only expected to increase.
 Chatbots also help you resolve repetitive queries from the customer.

 – Customize your support portal with festive themes to make your visitors feel the holiday spirit and want to continue shopping on your website.
 These are essentially tiny changes that will not have any impact on the internal setup of your helpdesk.

 – Set up a knowledge base for self-service.
 In fact, at Freshdesk, we noticed that our users deflected up to 40% of tickets after setting up a knowledge base.
 It also saves time for your support agents when customers find help by themselves.